lisongxu/CSCE156-Project-DB/README.md

 ### 5.1 Submitting to Canvas

-Submit the following to Canvas (not CodePost).
+Submit the following to Canvas.
+Our LAs will manually grade them.

 1. `Project2.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
    *  Step 1: Run your project at least once (create a `Launch Configuration` for step 4)